Carnagion/dissertation/diss/diss.typ

 == Notation

-@notation provides an overview of the symbols used in the following sections along with their definitions.
+@table:notation provides an overview of the symbols used in the following sections along with their definitions.

 // TODO: Complete notation table
 #let notation = table(